carolinan/inclusive/readme.txt

 == Description ==
 Inclusive is a fast, responsive and accessibility-ready theme with full support for the block editor.
 With this theme, you can place blocks not only in your content but also in the footer and header.
-The theme comes with eight custom block styles and four block patterns.
+The theme comes with eight custom block styles and several block patterns.
-The block patterns are: Event list, split heading with two colors, a presentation pattern with two columns, and a cover block with a beautiful feminine flower background.
+The block patterns are: Right or left sidebar, event list, split heading with two colors, a presentation pattern with two columns, and a cover block with a beautiful feminine flower background.
 You can select them in the editor, or copy paste them into your content.
 Inclusive has beautiful typography, purposefully large text size, and a font pairing option so that you don’t need to think about whether your fonts will match.
 The theme’s base colors are white, dark grey and peach with a comfortable contrast between the text and background.